(9) Battery Basics for Mods; the Ultimate Battery Guide

 - IMR/Hybrid batteries (new sub-class of IMR, and today's most common/recommended battery)

 - protected ICR Li-Ion (Lithium Ion)*LiPo (Lithium polymer) batteries used as the internal batteries in the eGo, MVP, iStick, etc will not be discussed here other than to say they are not safe chemistry, and depend upon the protection circuitry of these mods which utilize a non-replaceable battery.
+We aren't afforded the opportunity to choose which battery the manufacturer puts into their device, so I won't waste space here discussing them further.

 High quality IMRs or IMR/hybrid (INR) are currently recommended in place of protected ICR Li-Ion for all vaping applications.
 Protected ICR batteries are considered to be obsolete for our purposes.

 There are risks with these batteries if misused or short-circuited, and there have been several incidents and some injuries.
 But this is a common challenge across many types of battery-powered devices.
+Even the lithium batteries in cell phones have exploded or flamed.

 Modern INR batteries are hybrid IMR chemistry, still high drain and safe chemistry.
 This is the type of battery most popular and most recommended for vaping purposes.